josedv82/sportVU_NBA_Tracking/README.md

 ### To Do

-Look at peak demands for acceleration and speed for different periods of the game.
+*Look at peak demands for acceleration and speed for different periods of the game.
 Similar to this [study](https://pubmed.ncbi.nlm.nih.gov/26023738/)
+*Smoothing and resampling of data to minimise noise and help get more accurate calculations.

-### Further Reading
+### Limitatios

-Rajiv Shah's [github page](https://github.com/rajshah4) is a great resource and highly recommended.
+I didn't spend much time on this data, but some limitations I found were **1)** there are 25 data points per second, however there are different in time windows, which will affect the calculations of the above metrics.
+Looks like smoothing the time stamp and resampling afterwards may be required and **2)** the sportVU and play-by-play data do not perfectly aligned, meaning some plays are missing, which would limit the ability to calculate demands for a full game for example.

 ### Added Image

-Combined plot of raw acceleration and running speed for the Jodie Meeks and the selected play.
+I added a combined plot of raw acceleration and running speed for the Jodie Meeks and the selected play.

 ![](combined.gif)

+### Further Reading / acknowledgements

+Rajiv Shah's [github page](https://github.com/rajshah4) is a great resource and highly recommended.